flutter/website/src/docs/get-started/editor.md

 highlighting, widget editing assists, run & debug support, and more.

-Follow the steps below to add an editor plugin for Android Studio, IntelliJ, or VS Code.
+Follow the steps below to add an editor plugin for Android Studio, IntelliJ, VS Code, or Emacs.
 If you want to use a different editor, that's OK, skip ahead to the [next step: Test drive][].

 {% comment %} Nav tabs {% endcomment -%}